nolanlyc/actlab-genesys-yuchuan.github.io/_projects/dmx.md

 However, there is a catch as the data motion overhead can outweigh the benefits from all these chained heterogeneous accelerators.
 We dub the data restructuring and communication overhead of executing a single application using a chain of accelerators as the data motion overhead.
 In a stark contrast with most works on DSAs that deal with accelerating compute kernels, this work focuses on accelerating data motion within a chain of heterogeneous DSAs in a multi-accelerator datacenter.
-To that end, this paper introduces *Data Motion Acceleration* (DMX) for (1) reducing data movement, (2) accelerating data restructuring, and (3) enabling interoperability between heterogeneous accelerators from different domains through a cross-stack hardware-software solution.
+To that end, this project introduces *Data Motion Acceleration* (DMX) for (1) reducing data movement, (2) accelerating data restructuring, and (3) enabling interoperability between heterogeneous accelerators from different domains through a cross-stack hardware-software solution.
-The results with five end-to-end applications show that utilizing DMX offers up to 8.2×, 13.6×, and 5.2×improvement in latency, throughput, and energy efficiency in a multi-accelerator system, respectively.
+The results with five end-to-end applications show that utilizing DMX offers up to 8.2x, 13.6x, and 5.2x improvement in latency, throughput, and energy efficiency in a multi-accelerator system, respectively.